Tonyfu09/2023-24_OSWE_Note/README.md

 ## Bypassing File Upload Restrictions

 ## Authentication Bypass

 OSWAP [Sample](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/04-Authentication_Testing/04-Testing_for_Bypassing_Authentication_Schema) also provides different way of Authentication Bypass.
 In order to preform authentication bypass, we will require to modify the value of parameter or logicially to make the application trust you are authenticated.

 - ### Bypass regular login
-As mentioned by [Hacktricks](https://book.hacktricks.xyz/pentesting-web/login-bypass), one common approach involves leveraging various techniques to attempt to bypass login pages.
+As mentioned by [Hacktricks](https://book.hacktricks.xyz/pentesting-web/login-bypass), one common approach involves leveraging various techniques to attempt to bypass login pages. <br>

+Question could ask
+- 1. The user ID you could?
+- 2. How the user can login

 - ### PHP Type Juggling
 Simplify PHP Type Juggling - https://secops.group/php-type-juggling-simplified/